7 Ways Country Clubs and Golf Courses Can Attract and Retain Millennials

 - Images of event flyers (usually identical to the ones they send out in their monthly newsletters)

-- Club lunch specials (often just text with no supporting images)
+- Lunch specials (often just text with no supporting images)

 - A few golf course photos